Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 ![](img/responsive.gif)

-^ We understand, or are coming to understand, that screen size is a continuum with responsive web design and CSS grid
+^ We understand, or are coming to understand, that screen size is a spectrum with responsive web design and CSS grid
 We'll see that (Dis)ability is a spectrum, like this

 ---

-## Did anyone notice<br>something weird on the walls?
+## Did anyone notice<br>something weird<br>on the walls?

 ## **bit.ly/emplab301**